-We are conducting an extensive piece of research which will lead to a better understanding of the unique impact of power cuts on a diverse range of domestic and business customers.
+We have conducted an extensive piece of research which has provided greater insight into the unique impact of power cuts on a diverse range of domestic and business customers.

 This research will help us develop a revised financial model that more accurately reflects specific customer segments.
 This will ensure that future investments are targeted at the areas of our network which will benefit our customers the most.
-The new model will be used by other DNOs to ensure that all GB networks meet the future needs of our customers.
+The new model will be used by other DNOs to ensure that all GB networks meet the future needs of customers.